benc-uk/rayscale/tracer/readme.md

 # RayScale Tracer

 ## Configuration
 All configuration is done via environmental variables.
 When running locally dotenv (`.env`) files are the simplest way to modify the configuration, a sample `.env.sample` file is provided which can be renamed.
-When running as a container provide you must the env variables using what ever interface the container runtime provides (command line, YAML, ARM template etc)
+When running as a container you must provide the environmental variables using what ever interface the container runtime provides (command line, YAML, ARM template etc)

 |Name|Default|Notes|
 |---|---|---|